syyePhenomenol/Silksong.Benchwarp/Benchwarp/Data/ReviewNotes.md

 ### The_Cradle
     - Tube_Hub: Act 3 blocked transitions are handled by reverting world state to pre-Act 3.
 Might be a better way to handle it?

+### Cogwork_Core
+    - Cog_Dancers__bot1: collider obstacle, if Cogwork Dancers isn't defeated.
+Not handled whatsoever at the moment due to the Cogwork Dancers boss being affected.
+    - Cog_Dancers__bot2: collider obstacle, if Cogwork Dancers isn't defeated.
+Not handled whatsoever at the moment due to the Cogwork Dancers boss being affected.

 The following areas have not been handled at all:

-### Cogwork_Core
-    - Cog_06__right1: collider obstacle.
-    - Cog_Dancers__bot1: collider obstacle, only when not in Act 3.
-    - Cog_Dancers__bot2: collider obstacle, only when not in Act 3.
-    - Cog_Dancers__top1: collider obstacle.
-Different objects in Act 3.
-    - Cog_11_Destroyed__left1: attempting to door warp here softlocks the game, regardless of Act 3 or not.
-The scene probably doesn't exist.

 ### Sinner's_Road
     - Dust_02__right1: collider obstacle.